PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_00_SDG_Indicators.md

 3. write a research question
 4. write an introduction

 Today we'll learn how to create the following components of any DS project.
-If you exceed the estimated duration for a given componenent and feel like you are squeezed for time, feel free to ask us for help!
+If you exceed the estimated duration for a given component and feel like you are squeezed for time, feel free to ask us for help!

 Table of contents:
 1. Problem Statement: 3 hours
-2. Research Question: 1 hours
+2. Research Question: 1 hour
 3. Introduction: 2 hours
 4. Daily Reflection: From 16:00 to 17:00

 Good luck!

 In case you have any questions first ask your peers, before you [ask us or notify us of any issues you're having](https://github.com/BredaUniversity/AAI-DM/issues/new) regarding the studie content.
-Make sure to include the name of the year, block and github page in the title when you report the issue or question.
+Make sure to include the name of the year, block and GitHub page in the title when you report the issue or question.

 ## 1) Forming a Problem Statement

-We start with focussing on how to create value with our data science solution.
+We start by focussing on how to create value with our data science solution.
 That starts with learning about how to form a problem statement.
-Next we are going to apply the techniques below to fill in our problem statement.
+Next, we are going to apply the techniques below to fill in our problem statement.
 Part of that is exploring the domain(s) we are working in because a problem cannot exist without its context.

 <div style="position:relative;height:0;padding-bottom:56.25%"><iframe width="640" height="360" src="https://www.linkedin.com/learning/embed/academic-research-foundations-quantitative/how-to-develop-a-problem-statement?autoplay=false&claim=AQH5FYD0hTHdiQAAAXqgmQ5ntPnwJlpS7Ufhzf_Q-EQsMQziDC5JjUYX4zirz200A6Q9ylW8qTrQyT6LWXk7pCMSsGBn5GiV0EEhrryy3J0GocSMjCMtqCZMwk90Bv7uazbpvfszKz4F8x9e_3LC5OByOjvAGsahbOila-yZxus8dIzuwmNB8cXBeROpZtd2pPe9IWRGnpotF7H45dMu5uoiklGbc04WOzDIqomN_vaJ3-jpxA9nWj9IR6vQdmsjFNkWy8gUyzUzMZd9zQobR5EWn0jzdDtrssPxHmYiWtzXWnr7BVh2M8YVf2vQu7VphwfgKkQ26UYoPoa5slJan7QxH7cx2s6e_BNNRAaEScfKP5UINkp19F4j0nsqbazd-Nt3Qq05-Jbe5SFhlKkZu996-_Z0RtYp4YyDwC6luTKydeVGpcGbcff3OO1u8zJL3TPNctq1YSEMRBWWd9rW50nODrWun1lON41XxsnBrubR77ohjP4hlwbsgTPngOG0AKn9DCnEPmGK1u9gJCWtQbwpnTuVo4WxibgoIE34Cm9FbhVF-YSFR8KwhLWq32L9XSXPZqniRp4acyK-2gXEL0hwhD6Eb_7-YABMZq1QXcE9oRNmq5SrVu0ZGizpq0jhsLpyiayi2bmH_mLghZoqvlQ_DMJU00pBSZ2DwtFSd3oZgUE4o8UVrCHHZdswLXCkX_Hdy0cOrV2tu9pp60cvVGS--nRIoI1ohisfdArxLI3Rew&lipi=urn%3Ali%3Apage%3Ad_learning_content%3BZqULw1KqRv6QHrTtZsKGUQ%3D%3D&licu" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true" frameborder="0" style="position:absolute;width:100%;height:100%;left:0"></iframe></div><p><strong><a href="https://www.linkedin.com/learning/academic-research-foundations-quantitative/how-to-develop-a-problem-statement?trk=embed_lil">How to develop a problem statement</a></strong> from <strong><a href="https://www.linkedin.com/learning/academic-research-foundations-quantitative?trk=embed_lil">Academic Research Foundations: Quantitative</a></strong> by <strong><a href="https://www.linkedin.com/learning/instructors/rolin-moe?trk=embed_lil">Rolin Moe</a></strong></p>

-Now that we have acquired the basics of forming a problem statement it's important to use it methodologically.
+Now that we have acquired the basics of forming a problem statement, it's important to use it methodologically.
 Listing the different ways in which you can approach

-### Excercise 1: Write down the different ways in which you can get started writing your problem statement.
+### Excercise 1: Write down the different ways you can get started writing your problem statement.

 ### Excercise 2: Form a draft of your problem Statement
 **Step 1.** Download and inspect the [conference poster template](docs\assets\Assessment\DS1-AssesmentPoster_Template.pptx)

 **Step 2.**
-Do research into the domain; the SDG Indicators.
-I would recommend watching all videos before diving into the online documentation, but feel free to skip one of the first two introductions if you prefer reading; don't skip the technical one.
+Research the domain, the SDG Indicators.
+Before diving in the online documentation, I would recommend watching all videos below.
+Feel free to skip one of the first two introductions if you prefer reading; don't skip the technical one.

 ### Watch the SDG Introduction
 An easy introduction onto the topic.
-If you cringe too much on TED talks, feel free skip to the next video: it's your research process after all.
+If you cringe too much on TED talks, feel free to skip to the next video: it's your research process, after all.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/o08ykAqLOxk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### SDG introduction to data scientists